-31 It is important to note that different undertakings participating in a co-investment potentially evaluate the level of risk associated with a given commitment differently.
+&lt;sup>37 It is important to note that different undertakings participating in a co-investment potentially evaluate the level of risk associated with a given commitment differently.
 This could especially be the case when comparing the SMP operator with other co-investors, which are often smaller and thus cannot achieve as great efficiency as the SMP operator through economies of scale.

-- between different existing agreements and thus different deployment projects might be very limited.
-This is particularly relevant for the comparison of projects across different countries. - (82) Furthermore, NRAs should look at undertakings actually operating in the market and their ability to compete effectively and sustainably in the long term based on the given terms and conditions.
-This assessment should take into particular consideration the results of the market test conducted in accordance with Article 79 (2). - (83) In case the NRA concludes that an efficient undertaking cannot compete effectively and sustainably when accepting the proposed terms of the co-investment offer, these terms usually cannot be considered being fair, reasonable and non-discriminatory and thus do not comply with the conditions of Article 76 (1) (b) (i).
-As a possible implementation, NRAs could potentially evaluate the terms of the co-investment offer by assuming a hypothetical efficient provider of electronic communications networks and/or services.
-If there are different business models present in the market, NRAs could also make use of several different hypothetical providers of electronic communications networks and/or services for this type of assessment. - 2.3.1.2.
-"Access to the full capacity of the network to the extent that it is subject to coinvestment" - (84) "Access to the full capacity of the network" implies that the co-investment offer's terms should allow other co-investors to have access to the full potential of the new very high capacity network and that the granted access can if at all only be limited by given (technical) circumstances that equally affect all co-investors, including the SMP operator, and not be restricted otherwise. - a.
-Capacity of granted access may not be unduly limited by SMP operator - (85) The condition implies that co-investors must be allowed to have access to the full capacity/performance of the network, including the possibility to provide services (i.e. wholesale and retail services) without undue restriction by the SMP operator, so as to be able to compete with the SMP operator in downstream markets. - (86) This requirement holds irrespective of what the SMP operator offers to its own retail arm.
-It applies to all kinds of co-investments addressed by this Article and is not dependent on the level of risk a co-investor is committing for. - (87) However, this does not imply that the SMP operator is required to offer the co-investors better conditions than it would be able to offer itself.
+- (86) For the assessment of the financial terms, NRAs could make use in particular of information that forms the basis for the network deployment's business case.
+For example, information about anticipated costs, expected evolution of demand and revenues, as well as the resulting economic risk associated with the deployment might be of interest to the NRAs and could be evaluated. - (87) If possible, NRAs could also use information gathered from benchmarks of comparable co-investment agreements that are already in place or other agreements between market participants.
+However, the amount of agreements already in place as well as the comparability between different existing agreements and thus different deployment projects might be very limited.
+This especially seems relevant for the comparison of projects across different countries. - (88) Furthermore, NRAs should look at undertakings actually operating in the market and their ability to compete effectively and sustainably in the long term based on the given terms and conditions.
+This assessment should take into particular consideration the results of the market test conducted in accordance with Article 79 (2). - (89) In case the NRA concludes that an efficient undertaking cannot compete effectively and sustainably when accepting the proposed terms of the co-investment offer, these terms usually cannot be considered being fair, reasonable and non-discriminatory and thus do not comply with the conditions of Article 76 (1) (b) (i).
+Alternatively, NRAs could potentially evaluate the terms of the co-investment offer by assuming a hypothetical efficient provider of electronic communications networks and/or services.
+If there are different business models present in the market, NRAs could also make use of several different hypothetical providers of electronic communications networks and/or services for this type of assessment. - 3.3.1.2.
+"Access to the full capacity of the network to the extent that it is subject to coinvestment" - (90) "Access to the full capacity of the network" implies that the co-investment offer's terms should allow other co-investors to have access to the full potential of the new very high capacity network and that the granted access can if at all only be limited by given (technical) circumstances that equally affect all co-investors, including the SMP operator, and not be restricted otherwise. - (91) The condition implies that co-investors must be allowed to have access to the full capacity of the network, including the possibility to provide services (i.e. wholesale and retail services) without undue restriction by the SMP operator. - (92) This requirement holds irrespective of what the SMP operator offers to its own retail arm and applies to all kinds of co-investments addressed by this Article. - (93) However, this does not imply that the SMP operator is required to offer the co-investors better conditions than it would be able to offer itself.
 Rather, the offer's terms should ensure that the SMP operator provides unrestricted access to the technical capacity of the network.

 This capacity can especially be influenced by any limitations given by the network's architecture or other technical conditions.
-In certain cases, access to the full capacity may have to be ensured by providing the possibility for passive access (e.g. access to dark fibre). - b.
-Extent of granted access may be limited by network topological and/or geographic extent of co-investment - (88) However, the previously described in a technical sense unrestricted access to the network is limited by "the extent that the network is subject to co-investment".
+In certain cases, access to the full capacity may have to be ensured by providing the possibility for passive access (e.g. access to dark fibre).